Sacramento Lawyers Represent Workers in Wrongful Termination Cases

 Despite the fact that employers initially have employees sign “at will” employment contracts, sometimes company handbooks or other policies contain statements that imply a different employment arrangement.
 This arrangement can suggest that the employer must follow certain procedures or show good cause for termination based on the company’s policies.
 In these types of situations, the employee may also have grounds to pursue a wrongful termination case.

-Our attorneys of Mastagni Holstedt, A Professional Corporation have an in-depth understanding of employment and labor law and how it applies to termination.
+Our attorneys of Mastagni Holstedt, APC have an in-depth understanding of employment and labor law and how it applies to termination.